Pyemotes herfsi: Impact on humans

 The United States Centers for Disease Control estimated that during an outbreak in August 2004, 54% of the population of Crawford County, Kansas, or about 19,000 people, suffered from its bites.
-Other states in the US where humans have been affected during the 2000s are Nebraska, Oklahoma, Missouri, Tennessee Shelby County, Texas, and Illinois.
+Other states in the U.S, where humans have been affected during the 2000s are Nebraska, Oklahoma, Missouri, Tennessee Shelby County, Texas, and Illinois.
 In August 2008 an outbreak was reported in the northern suburbs of Cincinnati, Ohio by the Hamilton County Public Health Department.

+Many reports of itch mite bites on people's necks, shoulders and chests appeared in the Washington metropolitan area in July 2021 after an emergence of Brood X of the periodical cicada had ended.
+Experts attributed the bites to P. herfsi, as a report of an outbreak of bite rashes around Chicago, Illinois, during August and September 2007 had stated that the developing eggs of periodical cicadas were the only insects that the mites had parasitized in the field at the time.
+After emerging earlier in the year, the cicadas had laid large numbers of eggs in the terminal branches of many of the area's deciduous trees.

 Humans typically report itching from mite bites within 10 to 16 hours after contact.
 The victims often do not recall being bitten.
 The rash that results from the bites is usually described as a red patch with a small blister in the center, most often found on the neck, face, arms, or upper torso.
 A secondary bacterial infection sometimes arises when the bite is scratched.
-The suggested treatments include the application of calamine lotion, an antihistamine cream such as diphenhydramine, or a corticosteroid cream; a suggested preventive measure is the application of DEET before outdoor activity.
+The suggested treatments include the application of calamine lotion, an antihistamine cream such as diphenhydramine, or a topical steroid cream; a suggested preventive measure is the application of DEET before outdoor activity.
 Anecdotal reports from the Kansas outbreak, however, suggest that DEET might not provide complete protection against P. herfsi.

 The bites are not life-threatening, but a few individuals suffering 100 or more bites have undergone brief hospitalizations.